javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 ## Regular Polling

 The simplest way to get new information from the server is periodic polling.
 That is, regular requests to the server: "Hello, I'm here, do you have any information for me?".
-For example, once in 10 seconds.
+For example, once every 10 seconds.

 In response, the server first takes a notice to itself that the client is online, and second - sends a packet of messages it got till that moment.